pts/muxzcat/README.txt

 * Its memory usage is constant + 100 KiB + dictionary size, so it doesn't keep the entire uncompressed data in memory.

+Which Java program to use: muxzcat.java or muxzcatj12.jar?

+* Most users should use muxzcatj12.jar, because it needs less memory, it is faster than muxzcat.java, and it also verifies checksums.
+* On very old systems where Java >=1.0.2 is available, but Java >=1.2 isn't, muxzcat.java should be used.
+* If maximum compatibility with muxzcat.c and muzcat.pl is desired, then muxzcat.java should be used.

 Based on decompression speed measurements of linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 7% slower than speed-optimized xzcat (on Linux amd64).